The Samurai's Wife

 The Samurai's Wife is the fifth in a series of historical mystery novels by American writer Laura Joh Rowland, set in late 17th-century Genroku-era Japan featuring the samurai investigator Sano Ichirō.
-It was published by St. Martins Press in 2000.
+It was published by St. Martin's Press in 2000.

 Plot

 Sano Ichirō, the shogun's Investigator of Events, Situations and People, is sent to the imperial city of Kyoto to investigate the mysterious death of Konoe Bokuden, a highly placed minister.
 Sano recognizes that Konoe has been murdered by a powerful scream, an arcane discipline supposedly practised by ancient warriors and thought of as a legend.

 But as his investigation progresses, Sano must tread carefully, for the chief suspects are the emperor, the emperor's mother, the emperor's consort, the emperor's disabled cousin, the dead man's wife, and a powerful political rival.
 Sano has brought his wife Reiko to Kyoto, and she is able to enter the women's quarters in the Imperial palace on the pretext of making social calls, where she subtly interviews suspects.
 Sano's chief rival, the shogun's chamberlain Yanagisawa, is in Kyoto as well, and Sano must find a way to work with him despite Yanagiswa's duplicity.

 As they come closer to uncovering the truth, Sano and Reiko realize that there is more at stake than murder — a rebellion against the shogunate is festering and will soon break into open warfare unless they act quickly and decisively.

 Publication history

 Following the success of her debut novel Shinjū, published by HarperTorch in 1994, Laura Joh Rowland created a series of books featuring Sano Ichirō.
-The Samurai's Wife is the fifth book of the series, published by St Martins Press in 2000.
+The Samurai's Wife is the fifth book of the series, published by St Martin's Press in 2000.
 Rowland would go on to write 13 more titles in the Sano Ichirō series.